 I try to employ a 'circular economy' principle during the creation of my work - using scrap from previous projects, found objects or reclaiming portions that were 'dead ends'.
 In the latest iteration, I find myself cannibalizing sections of old work and integrating them into new creations with more of the naturally weathered steel being exposed .

-Sub-textually, the work is a critique of conspicuous consumption fueled by the transformation from artisan capitalism to the current neo-feudal, government corporatism.
-The former, which created necessary and enduring products has been replaced by a wasteful system promoting mindless consumerism for temporary objects and short-lived gratification.
-I think it's incumbent for artists be aware of how their matériel and energy use impacts society.
+Sub-textually, the work is a critique of conspicuous consumption fueled by the transformation from artisan capitalism to our current neo-feudalist, government corporatism.
+The former, which created essential and enduring products has been replaced by a wasteful system which promotes mindless consumerism for temporary objects and short-lived gratification.
+I think it's incumbent upon artists to be aware of how their uses of matériel and energy impact society at large.